UKCloud/documentation/articles/azure/azs-gs.md

 ## Sovereign Azure overview

 At UKCloud, we understand that there is no "one size fits all" solution.
 There are usually many factors to consider when looking to move your applications to the cloud, including existing technology investment and skills.
-Additionallredffrfjdfjdy, while some applications can easily move to the public cloud, there are others that for various reasons (latency, connectivity, security, regulation) must run on-premises.
+Additionally, while some applications can easily move to the public cloud, there are others that for various reasons (latency, connectivity, security, regulation) must run on-premises.

 Microsoft Azure Stack is an extension of Azure that provides on-premises Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS), enabling you to leverage the benefits of cloud in an on-premises environment.
 The Sovereign Azure service brings the advantages of the Microsoft Cloud platform to our assured UK-sovereign platform, helping you realise the benefits that a true hybrid cloud environment has to offer, while balancing the right amount of flexibility and control.